akv-akv/akv-akv/README.md

 ### Hi there, I'm Kirill 👋

-- 🔭 Senior Data engineer at Kitopi
+- 🔭 Senior Data engineer

 - 📫 How to reach me:
 [LinkedIn profile](https://www.linkedin.com/in/kirill-avilenko/)